 We don’t look or feel our best when we haven’t gotten enough sleep.
+According to sleep expert Dr. Michael Breus, loss of a mere 90 minutes of sleep could reduce our alertness by a third the following day.
 We might be able to power through our fatigue, perhaps with a certain amount of pride that we’re able to keep things rolling even when we aren’t operating at peak efficiency.
 But whether we like it or not, we really do need our sleep.

 We need sleep to regenerate physically.
-During sleep, elevated growth hormones support nightly repair and rebuilding of our organs, muscles, and bones.
+During sleep, the pituitary gland releases growth hormone to support nightly repair and rebuilding of our organs, muscles, and bones.
 Our heart rate and blood pressure lower, giving our entire cardiovascular system a much-needed rest.
 Sleep also allows for expansion in the space between our brain cells to expose and eliminate toxins.
 Should this debris transform into plaque, we increase our risk of stroke and dementia.

 We need sleep to regenerate cognitively.
 Our brains use restorative sleep to process and consolidate our daily dose of information and experience.
 Sleep deprivation disrupts memory formation, diminishes our capacity for focused attention, and draws down our reserves of will power.
 Poor recall, a wandering mind, and difficulty sticking to the task at hand all contribute to a substantive decline in productivity.
 It also increases the odds that we’ll make errors, have accidents, and cause bodily injury to ourselves or others.